FarronF/limerick-council-meetings/meetings/2017/09/12-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 11th July 2017.md

 The Environmental Awareness Officer thanked Members for their suggestions and undertook

-to take same into consideration.---
+to take same into consideration.
+---
 5

 **7.**